 Video testimonial by Robin Love

-Learn to teach trans voice alteration in 5 weeks runs in five four-hour blocks (10am to 2pm EST) every Thursday from July 6 to August 3, 2023, over Zoom.
+Learn to teach trans voice alteration in 5 weeks runs in five five-hour blocks (10am to 3pm EST) every Wednesday from July 3 to 31, 2023, over Zoom.

 Classes will be a mixture of lectures, group activities, Q&A, and live demonstrations.
 There will be periodic small breaks, as well as one half-hour break at 12pm EST.

 This course will be limited to 25 participants.

 Note: Due to the high-touch nature of this course, syllabus items are subject to change without notice based on the time available and the needs of the participants.